 In fact, many companies now place their patents in foreign subsidiaries as a tax avoidance strategy.
-When the patent is held in a foreign subsidiary, the company does not pay US tax on the income from the patent, but rather, pays tax to the foreign government, instead, whose tax rate is lower.
+When the patent is held in a foreign subsidiary, the company does not pay U.S. tax on the income from the patent but rather pays tax to the foreign government, whose tax rate is lower.
 Given the scramble to create patent troll shell companies, limited liability companies, and tax avoidance subsidiaries, basic information about patent ownership is getting lost in the stampede.

 In the American capitalist system, however, the ability to know who holds an asset and how to reach that party is an essential starting point for any market.
 This type of information avoids confusion, misinformation, and wasteful transaction costs.
-To put it simply, shell games and hide-and-seek rarely make for a fair and efficient marketplace.